nasa/fprime/docs/documentation/tutorials/index.md

     ---

-    LED Blinker walks users through developing an F´ project intended for running on embedded hardware.
-It covers manager components, hardware drivers, and cross-compilation with the goal of blinking an LED on ARM hardware.
-Events, Telemetry, Commands, and Parameters are covered as well.
+    The LED Blinker tutorial shows how to develop an F Prime project that runs on embedded hardware.
+It covers manager components, hardware drivers, and cross compilation, with the goal of blinking an LED on ARM hardware.
+This tutorial introduces the F Prime concepts of events, telemetry, commands, and parameters.

     !!! note
         This tutorial can be run without hardware with the exception of section 6 “Running on Hardware”.